 Impact

-Supporting the management of protected areas
+Supporting the Management of Protected Areas

 Economic and social investments can incentivize conservation.
 Our initial assessments found that many potential private sector partners are willing to leverage their business practices for positive biodiversity impact but need guidance and support.
 We promote market-based solutions—including nature-based tourism and other conservation enterprises—to improve stewardship of the country’s natural resources.
 All proposed solutions are tailored to the unique context of each landscape.
-In some areas, for example, sport hunting is a significant revenue source.

-Investing in the future of biodiversity
+Investing in the Future of Biodiversity

 RTI created a Strategic Investment Fund to stimulate investment in nature-based economies in focus sectors.
-Targeting the private sector, as well as eligible nonprofit
+Targeting the private sector, as well as eligible nonprofit and community-based entities, funded projects have a positive and measurable impact on biodiversity conservation in B4R target areas, while also helping develop resilient and diversified local economies.

 With an integrated approach to the sustainable management of biodiversity, paired with effective economic incentives for conservation enterprises, Uganda’s unique natural resources can be preserved for the country’s current economic development and for future generations.